isbeorn/nina.docs/docs/sequencer/advanced/conditions.md

 *Requires a safety monitor device to be connected*
 ### Moon Altitude
 ![Moon Altitude](../../images/sequencer/conditions/moonaltitude.png)
-Loop while the moon altitude is above or below the specified amount of degrees
+Loop for as long as the moon matches the specified parameters.

 ### Moon Illumination
 ![Moon Illumination](../../images/sequencer/conditions/moonillumination.png)
-Loop while the moon illunination is above or below the specified amount of percentage
+Loop for as long as the sun matches the specified parameters.

 ### Sun Altitude
 ![Sun Altitude](../../images/sequencer/conditions/sunaltitude.png)